-Super simple design and light, the B&O E8 3.0 bluetooth headphones are small enough and does not pass outside the ears.
-It is able to fit even smaller ear canals much better and these worked out perfectly for home, office and casual walking purposes; however, these are not built for rigorous movements and working out, running or jogging is out of question.
+Super simple design and light, the B&O E8 3.0 Bluetooth headphones are small enough and do not pass outside the ears.
+It is able to fit even smaller ear canals much better and these worked out perfectly for home, office and casual walking purposes; however, these are not built for rigorous movements and working out, running or jogging is out of the question.

 Bose skipped the power button on the SoundSport Free earbuds; they automatically switch on once removed from the case.
 For media and call control, everything is on the right earphone – volume +&- with a multifunction button in-between.
 Single presses pause/play the music, double and triple presses you can go forward on songs and holding the multifunction button down will activate Google Assistant or Siri.

 The multifunction button also receives/rejects calls too.
 On the left earbud, there is a single button that allows you to switch between 7 devices at the same time.
-On the flipside, the buttons are a bit hard and needs a good amount of pressure, which makes it a bit uncomfortable, especially if you operate them while wearing.
+On the flip side, the buttons are a bit hard and need a good amount of pressure, which makes it a bit uncomfortable, especially if you operate them while wearing.

 The B&O E8 3.0 allows SBC, AAC and APTx.